ivanfioravanti/qwen-image-mps/README.md

 - `--lora` (str): Hugging Face model URL or repo ID for additional LoRA to load (e.g., 'flymy-ai/qwen-image-anime-irl-lora' or full HF URL).
 - `--batman`: Add a LEGO Batman minifigure photobombing your edited image!
+- `--anime`: Transform photo to anime style using Photo-to-Anime LoRA.
+Can be combined with `--fast` or `--ultra-fast` for faster processing.

 ## What the script does